 As a general rule decommissioning costs will not qualify as they are not incurred for the purposes of onshore oil-related activities in accordance with S356BA.
 However costs of midlife plugging and abandonment (for example, of a well sidetrack) may qualify if it is in the course of say further extraction activities.

+Top of page

 CTA2010\S356CB: Expenditure not related to an established site

 Certain expenditure such as seismic or E&A activity may not relate to a specific site or at least not for some time.
 If this is the case, then a company may elect to treat the expenditure as incurred in relation to a specified site but it can do this no earlier than the beginning of the third accounting period after that in which the expenditure is incurred.
 At the time of the election, there must be no identifiable site to which the expenditure incurred was in relation to.